microsoft/fast/packages/web-components/fast-element/docs/guide/declaring-templates.md

 With this in place, we now have a `name-tag` element that will render its template into the Shadow DOM and automatically update the `h3` content whenever the name tag's `greeting` attribute changes.
 Give it a try!

-## Understanding Bindings
+## Understanding bindings

 We've seen how arrow functions can be used to declare dynamic parts of templates.
 Let's look at a few more examples to see the breadth of what is available to you.

 ### Content

 To bind the content of an element, simply provide the expression within the start and end tags of the element.
-It can be the sole content of the element, or interwoven with other elements and text.
+It can be the sole content of the element or interwoven with other elements and text.

 **Example: Basic Text Content**